 - Third-party liability: this category refers to accidents in which neither a driver nor a defective aspect of the vehicle led to the car crash.
 In general, these claims might be the result of a hazardous road condition caused by construction or poor road design.
 In these cases, an injured person may be able to file a claim against the municipality responsible and you should always speak to an experienced New Jersey injury lawyer to discuss your case.

-New Jersey Motor Vehicle Accident Attorneys Advocate for You
+New Jersey Car Accident Lawyers Advocate for You